vishal2376/git-coach/README.md

 - Browse through different categories of Git commands
 - Get Daily notification of a random command
 - Search for any Git command
+- Font Size Customization
-- Copy Git commands
+- Copy Git command on single tap
 - Clear explanations and examples of each command
 - Smooth animations for a great user experience
-- No ADS
+- No ADS or In-App Subscription

 ## Screenshots